goldcoders/hugofy/README.md

 ### Usage

 - open gitbash on windows , or terminal on linux / mac
-- go to your Project Directory
+- go to your Hugo Site Directory
-- type command: `git clone https://github.com/goldcoders/hugofy`
+- type command: `git clone https://github.com/goldcoders/hugofy cms`
+- go to cms folder: `cd cms`
 - install all the dependencies type command: `yarn`
 ### SET Your .env

 > Assuming you are already inside `cms` folder